Covert Communications Without Pre-Sharing of Side Information and Channel Estimation Over Quasi-Static Fading Channels: Introduction

 \IEEEPARstart{C}{overt} communication aims to convey confidential information without revealing the existence of the communication itself to third parties~\cite{chen2023covert}.
 This concept has been investigated for a multitude of communication systems, including military, cellular networks, IoT, unmanned aerial vehicles~(UAVs), and satellite networks~\cite{Jiang2024covertsurvey}.
 The performance of covert communications has been studied from theoretical as well as practical perspectives.
 It has been shown that when the input to an additive white Gaussian noise (AWGN) channel follows a Gaussian distribution, the information rate is proportional to the square root of the Gaussian channel length \cite{bash2013limitsSISO}, and the covertness is maximized \cite{yan2019gaussian}.
 In parallel, the chaos-based modulation scheme has been proposed as an efficient approach for generating Gaussian-distributed signals~\cite{2012OkamotoChaos}, which can be considered suitable for covert communications.

-For practical covert communication scenarios, channel estimation remains indispensable but poses a critical problem, as the frequent transmission of the pilots is required to improve the estimation accuracy, while it significantly degrades the covertness~\cite{yan2019}.
+For practical covert communication scenarios, channel estimation remains indispensable but poses a critical problem, as the frequent transmission of the pilots is required to improve the estimation accuracy, but simultaneously, it can be exploited by the third parties to estimate their channel, thereby leading to a significant reduction in covertness~\cite{yan2019}.
 For such a problem, Katsuki et al. have proposed a new noncoherent communication system based on differential encoding~\cite{katsuki2023NGS}, where the projection onto the Gaussian distribution generates Gaussian signaling: however, for decoding, it requires at least one substantial reference symbol block.
-In addition, it necessitates the perfect sharing of a side information related to the projection in advance, which could compromise covertness.
+In addition, similar to the chaos-based modulation~\cite{2012OkamotoChaos}, it necessitates the perfect sharing of a side information related to the projection in advance, which has been an open issue in the design of practical systems.

-To address the limitations of conventional studies, we propose a noncoherent covert communication scheme that does not require the legitimate transceiver to share the side information necessary for generating Gaussian signals.
+To address the limitations of conventional studies, we propose a noncoherent covert communication scheme, where the information can be decoded without channel estimation as well as side information~(e.g., the chaos transition~\cite{2012OkamotoChaos} and the projection matrix~\cite{katsuki2023NGS}) that generates Gaussian signals at legitimate transceivers.
 Unlike other benchmarks, our approach eliminates the necessity of transmitting any pilot symbols and sharing side information, making covert communications more practical.
 The major contributions are twofold. \begin{enumerate} \item \textit{We design Grassmann symbols distributed on a unit circle and generate symbols that follow a Gaussian distribution} by multiplying them with Gaussian-distributed random variables.
 This process does not hinder noncoherent detection and requires no sharing of side information.
-Additionally, it can support symbol generations following an arbitrary probability distribution.\footnote{In terms of mutual information, the Gaussian signaling can be outperformed by the skew-normal signaling \cite{yan2019gaussian}, which can be supported by our scheme.} \item \textit{We compare the proposed noncoherent scheme with two coherent detection-based schemes considered as benchmarks, demonstrating a higher covertness.} Then, we analyze the channel estimation errors that occur when transmitting Gaussian-distributed pilot symbols, showing that the proposed scheme also excels in terms of achievable rate. \end{enumerate}
+Additionally, it can support symbol generations following an arbitrary probability distribution.\footnote{In terms of mutual information, the Gaussian signaling can be outperformed by the skew-normal signaling \cite{yan2019gaussian}, which is supported by our scheme.} \item \textit{We compare the proposed noncoherent scheme with two coherent detection-based schemes considered as benchmarks, demonstrating a higher covertness.} Then, we analyze the channel estimation errors that occur when transmitting Gaussian-distributed pilot symbols, showing that the proposed scheme also excels in terms of achievable rate. \end{enumerate}